Allensworth & Porter Brings Ediscovery In-House to Control Cases and Costs

 A challenge for the firm was maintaining and predicting costs of new software.
-“If we’re going to recommend ediscovery software to a client, we need transparency and consistency in what it costs,” Tyler said.
+“If we’re going to recommend ediscovery software to a client, we need transparency and consistency in what it costs,” according to Tyler O’Halloran, a partner at Allensworth & Porter.
 “We have been concerned with other providers regarding annual price increases and issues with overall cost transparency.”

 The Everlaw Solution

 In an effort to better manage cases and control costs, Allensworth & Porter decided to eliminate managed and professional services and instead reallocate its ediscovery budget for in-house software.
 They chose Everlaw.

 Lawyers have an ethical responsibility to be competent in technology, and we’ve got all sorts of boxes that we have to check in terms of what we know about our clients’ data and what we have ensured the court that our client has maintained, I’m not sure you can do that if you outsource your ediscovery.

 From the first trial of Everlaw, the firm discovered that Everlaw was much faster than its previous solution in searching and reviewing documents, as well as running productions.
 The visual search builder enabled teams to easily construct Boolean searches in a beautiful and intuitive interface, rather than manually entering strings of text.

 The firm was also impressed with the Everlaw platform’s predictive coding capabilities.
 In a case with as much as 500 gigabytes of data, Everlaw was able to significantly reduce the data set to a small batch of relevant documents, while providing the F1, precision, and recall metrics that were missing from the other solutions that the firm evaluated.